Home > Companies > Virta Health

 Revenue

-Virta's pricing model is value-based, with 100% of fees at risk tied to patient outcomes.
-Their diabetes reversal program commands premium pricing ($2,808 per member year 1, $2,388 subsequent years) and maintains strong retention rates (90% year 1, 74% year 2).
-Their obesity program ($900/year) and diabetes management program ($950/year) serve as additional revenue streams with lower price points but larger addressable markets.
+The company's pricing model is value-based, with fees at risk tied to patient outcomes.
+Their diabetes reversal program commands premium pricing ($2,808 per member year 1, $2,388 subsequent years) with strong retention rates (90% year 1, 74% year 2).
+Their Sustainable Weight Loss program and diabetes management program serve as additional revenue streams with lower price points but larger addressable markets.
+Virta now offers industry-first cost guarantees including 0% YoY growth in GLP-1 utilization with guaranteed weight loss outcomes, and 1:1 claims-based ROI for nutrition-only programs.

 Virta Health was last valued at $2 billion following its Series E funding round in April 2021, led by Tiger Global.
 The company has raised a total of $376.5 million across 7 funding rounds since its founding in 2014.